WebsecLabs/sql-injection-knowledge-base/src/content/mariadb/testing-version.md

 - MariaDB reports as MySQL 5.5.x compatible for standard version comments
 - The `M` prefix version comments are MariaDB-specific and won't work on MySQL
 - Version detection is useful when you can't add more SQL due to injection point position
-- For more information, see the MariaDB-specific code section